emadamic/Adamic_FinalProject/README.md

 - One column for each subject (with the exception of the first column, labelled "Event")

 ## INSTRUCTIONS:
-This Python script written via argument parsing, and run via the command line.
+This Python script is written via argument parsing, and run via the command line.

->> First, navigate to directory containing the script & the data file
+>> First, navigate to the directory containing the script & the data file (must be in the same directory).

 >> python3 Adamic_FinalProj.py VIA_response_data.xlsx